libvips/libvips/_posts/2021-06-04-What's-new-in-8.11.md

 title: What's new in 8.11
 ---

-libvips 8.11 is almost out, so here's a quick overview of what's new.
+libvips 8.11 is now out, so here's a quick overview of what's new.
 Check the [ChangeLog](https://github.com/libvips/libvips/blob/master/ChangeLog) if you need more details.